 This recipe takes about 35 minutes, and you want to make sure it doesn't bake too long.
 With any recipe, it's always a good idea to start checking a few minutes early.
 Your strata is finished as soon as the center isn't jiggly when you shake the pan a little.

-Yes, you can make it in advance: Assemble the layers, pour the egg mixture over, then wrap the dish and refrigerate it for up to 24 hours.
+This egg strata can be assembled up to 24 hours in advance: Assemble the layers, pour the egg mixture over, then wrap the dish and refrigerate it overnight.
 Before baking, let the strata sit out at room temperature for about an hour.

-Use the best quality tomatoes you can find in this dish since their flavor will be front and center in the strata.
+- Use the best quality tomatoes you can find in this dish since their flavor will be front and center in the strata.
 Heirloom tomatoes, with their exquisite shapes and colors, are great choices.
-Definitely take advantage of summertime garden tomatoes and farmer's market tomatoes when they become available.
+Take advantage of summertime garden tomatoes and farmer's market tomatoes when they become available.

 Make this tomato egg bake recipe for breakfast, lunch, or dinner, for Mother's Day brunch, or any day of the year when you want a simple yet hearty and comforting meal.